hanszhang717/hancezhang-blog/content/en/posts/repetition-over-perfection.md

 Duolingo became the most successful language-learning company in the world not by building the best curriculum, but by obsessing over retention. **70% of their employees work on product improvements**, and they run hundreds of A/B tests every week, almost all focused on keeping users engaged.

 The result?
 Daily active users grew 4.5x over four years.
-Current User Retention Rate improved by 21%.
+Retention rates improved by 21%.
 As their VP of Growth put it, they explicitly "prioritized retention over new user acquisition."

 Here's what's revealing about this strategy: **academic research found that Duolingo's gamification mechanics sometimes make users "too fixated" on streaks and leaderboards, distracting them from actual learning.** And yet the company kept doubling down on engagement, because they understood something fundamental: